Monday, April 29, 2024

 Out of the numerous Roman Catholic apologists I've sparred with over the years, some well-known, some anonymous, I always found Scott Windsor to be a nice guy.
 Being on opposite sides of the Tiber, we had very few instances of theological agreement (tied with the fact that I believe Rome is a false church with significant truth rather than a true church with significant error).
 Sure, Scott and I sparred from time to time in a heated way via the written format, but as I mentioned to him many years ago, if we ever met in a coffee shop and had a discussion, the results of our discourse would be much different.
 To hear Scott in action, he did a live "on air debate" with Dr. James White back in 2001.
 The blurb for this debate states, "Dr. White has been dialoguing with Scott Windsor for 15 years already..."
 If I recall, Scott was one of the first Roman Catholic apologists to interact with Dr. White.

 One area of respect I have for Mr. Windsor is that, as far as I know, he did not claim to be a full-time Roman Catholic apologist.
 I don't know if he ever asked for donations, I don't recall him ever doing that.
 According to his obituary, he was a well-educated hard-working guy that did apologetics in his spare time.
-From my opinion, generally speaking, there certainly are some people that are meaningful professional apologists, but the overwhelming majority of people with an internet connection claiming to be professional apologists, either Protestant or Roman Catholic, should go out and get jobs.
+From my perspective, generally speaking, there certainly are some people that are meaningful professional apologists, but the overwhelming majority of people with an internet connection claiming to be professional apologists, either Protestant or Roman Catholic, should go out and get jobs.
 Scott demonstrated that one can still defend their beliefs and be a productive member of society.

 If by some chance Scott's friends or family come across this blog entry, I've written it for you.
 I only knew Scott by his online interactions.
 He was brought into my life by God's providence... and the older I get, the more aware I am of the brevity of life.
 I will miss Scott!